 Guarding Against the ‘Slip and Fall’

-As a business owner, particularly if you own a premise which is open to the general public, you are probably already familiar with the terminology ‘slip and fall’.
-To clarify, a ‘slip and fall’ accident claim is a tort legal term, used to describe a physical accident that occurs in the premises of another person; for example, slipping on wet floor in a high street store, or tripping on an uneven floorboard in a dental surgery.
+As a business owner, particularly if you own a premise that is open to the general public, you are probably already familiar with the terminology ‘slip and fall’.
+To clarify, a ‘slip and fall accident claim is a tort legal term, used to describe a physical accident that occurs on the premises of another person; for example, slipping on a wet floor in a high street store, or tripping on an uneven floorboard in dental surgery.
 If an accident happens in your workplace, and you are uninsured against it, then you can anticipate a substantial legal claim to be made against you and your company.
-Ensure that you protect yourself against this by insuring your business, but also by creating a list of safety checks that you undertake at regular intervals within the premises; and do not avoid necessary repairs and alterations to your property; whilst seeming to save you money in the short term, neglecting your premises can damage the reputation of your company considerably in the long term.
+Ensure that you protect yourself against this by ensuring your business, but also by creating a list of safety checks that you undertake at regular intervals within the premises; and do not avoid necessary repairs and alterations to your property; whilst seeming to save you money in the short term, neglecting your premises can damage the reputation of your company considerably in the long term.

 Confused About Taking Out Liability Insurance?

 If in doubt about what sort of insurance is best for your company, ask an expert.
 Discovering what insurance is suitable for your business can prove to be complicated, and an expert will guide you in the right direction.
-When talking to an expert, be prepared to assess aspects of your business, such as the perceived risks and whether your company operates in a high or low risk manner; and also location, as some states in the US will have different approaches when it comes to awarding damages to plaintiffs.
+When talking to an expert, be prepared to assess aspects of your business, such as the perceived risks and whether your company operates in a high or low-risk manner; and also location, as some states in the US will have different approaches when it comes to awarding damages to plaintiffs.
 As with any other type of insurance, be prepared to consider excesses; and it is a good idea to ascertain how much excess you can afford, should you face liability charges in the future.
 Depending on the nature of your business, you may also need additional insurance; but your business advisor will help you with finding out exactly which policy will work to your advantage.